HEMCloud/home-energy-model-terraform/README.md

 Prd is used for production workloads.
 It's registered with my default email address and 'plus address' suffix of '+hem_aws_prd'.

+## Accessing the console for each member account
+There are two ways to access the console for each member account.
+The first is to use the root user login.
+The second is to use an IAM user that has admin access.
+I took the following steps to create an IAM user able to access each
+account:

+1. In MGT, as the root user, in eu-west-2, navigate to IAM Identity Center.
+2. There should be a pre-created AWS Organisations identity instance (`ssoins-753566dc2d0ed9ff`).
+3. Under Users, add a new user.
+4. Under Multi-account permissions, select AWS accounts.
+5. Tick one or more accounts to grant access to, then assign the created user.

 # Initial Terraform Setup guide
 There are a series of manual and Terraform controlled changes to setup the AWS accounts.